JetBrains/guide/site/java/tutorials/dependency-matrix/interpret-dependency-matrix/index.md

 topics:
   - java
 author: md
-subtitle: How to interpret the Dependency Matrix
+subtitle: How to interpret the Dependency Matrix.
 thumbnail: ./thumbnail.png
 ---